Shiyang-Yan/LM-metric/README.md

 ```
 lm-metric: learned pair weighting and contextual memory for deep metric learning
 ```
-1. optimal pair weighting and inter-sample relationship.
+1. Optimal pair weighting and inter-sample relationship.
 Introduce a parametric pairwise weighting scheme via policy gradient optimization and model the batch-wise inter-sample relationship via a Gated Recurrent Unit (GRU).

-2. We propose a conditional Normalizing Flow-based contextual memory feature block to learn a compact single embedding for each image containing the contextual information during retrieval.
+2. Propose a conditional Normalizing Flow-based contextual memory feature block to learn a compact single embedding for each image containing the contextual information during retrieval.

 3. Significant improvements have been achieved in large-scale image retrieval benchmark datasets.